Yadier Pedroso

-Yadier Pedroso González (June 9, 1986 – March 16, 2013), born in Guanajay, Havana Province, Cuba, was a right-handed pitcher for the Cuban national baseball team and La Habana of the Cuban National Series.
+Yadier Pedroso González (9 April 1986 – 16 March 2013), was a right-handed professional baseball pitcher.
+He played for the Cuban national baseball team and La Habana of the Cuban National Series.
 Pedroso was part of the Cuban team at the 2006 and 2013 World Baseball Classics.

+Early life

+Pedroso was born on 9 April 1986 in Guanajay, then part of La Habana Province (now Artemisa Province).
+His father, José Manuel, also played in the Cuban National Series and later worked as a pitching coach in both Cuba and Italy.

+Career

 Pedroso, then 19 years old, went 8–5 with a 3.58 ERA for La Habana during the 2005–06 Cuban National Series as part of a strong staff featuring two other members of the national team, Jonder Martínez and Yulieski González.

+Death

-He died in a traffic accident at age 26.
+On 16 March 2013, Pedroso died in a traffic accident near Artemisa, Cuba, at age 26.
+Before his death, he had expressed a desire to play for the Gallos de Sancti Spíritus under manager Yovany Aragón.